 - 1 1/4 cup vegan sugar

 - 1/4 cup neutral flavored oil like vegetable or canola (or swap with apple sauce for oil-free)

-- 1 tbsp vanilla extract
+- 1 tablespoon vanilla extract

 - 1/2 cup cocoa powder

-- 2 cups gluten free flour mix or regular wheat flour
+- 2 cups gluten-free flour mix or regular wheat flour

-- 1 tsp baking soda
+- 1 teaspoons baking soda

-- 1 tsp salt
+- 1 teaspoons salt